Outlining The California OTS’ 2021 Highway Safety Plan

 High Visibility Enforcement

 The Office of Traffic Safety proposed that money be allocated to law enforcement so that police officers can be available to monitor roadways for drunk drivers.
 High visibility enforcement includes increased checkpoints, more warrants, more stakeouts, and media awareness.
-The grants that the Office of Traffic Safety proposed grants included:
+The grants that the Office of Traffic Safety proposed included:

-• Driving Under the Influence Warrant Service Team Effort XI
+• Driving Under The Influence Warrant Service Team Effort XI

 • Safer Highways Statewide